-> Statistics
+Statistics

 Statistical analyses are mainly based on the mass of plastic using In transformed data of individual birds.
 Tests for trends are based on linear regressions of In-transformed plastic mass against year of collection.
-The new additional approach of analysing trends based on annual figures of EcoQO performance may be based on the 10-year time period agreed in OSPAR recommendations, but other, longer periods should be considered as well.
+The new additional approach of analysing trends based on annual figures of EcoQ performance by preference uses longer periods should, e.g. covering the period of the Save the North Sea (SNS) project that started in 2002.